This post was originally published February 2, 2021.

 But they didn’t stop there.
 They also encourage a Bobbi Brown purchase with an exclusive discount code for 15% off.
 An unexpected surprise!

-And Lunya never discounts, so this is an awesome way for them to show value to their subscribers without actually having to discount their own items.
+And Lunya hardly ever discounts, so this is an awesome way for them to show value to their subscribers without actually having to discount their own items.

 But if you’re ok with a discount, Valentine’s Day is a great time to do it!
-Even if it’s just on 1 item that you don’t usually discount.
+Even if it’s just on 1 item that you don’t usually run promos for.

 Yep.
 More self love.